-I have 2 girls, aged 10 and 8 years old, in Years 5 and 4 at primary school.
+I have 2 girls.
 The month of July is normally filled with lovely end of school year activities – trips out, assemblies, sports day.
 But this year remains so very different.

 It’s sports day this week – one on Wednesday and one on Thursday.
 But due to the school class bubble system, the girls won’t see each other on sports day and we won’t be able to watch this year.
 My youngest is fiercely competitive (perhaps a little like me) and is pretty gutted about how different it is but yet, they are both quietly accepting and remarkably resilient.

 Last weekend we had our first family sleepover in 18 months at my brother’s house and whilst we were there he asked the girls what had changed with school through the pandemic.
 They quickly listed:

 - Staggered drop off and pick up times

 - One way system

 - Eating at their tables (and not the dining room)

 - Wearing PE kit to school (so it doesn’t get taken in when needed)

 - Changed classroom layout (sitting next to one person rather than on a table)